-Prague Castle rises above the city on the left bank of Vltava River.
-It is the largest castle complex in the Czech Republic, which covers 45 hectares.
+Prague Castle rises above the city on the left bank of the Vltava River.
+It is the largest castle complex in the Czech Republic, covering 45 hectares.
 Its buildings surround three courtyards.

 The First Courtyard